 - Steroids to reduce brain swelling.

 It can take many months for your cat to recover from a skull fracture or head injury and follow-up visits and x-rays will be necessary to track your cat’s progress.
-Confined indoors during recovery.
+Confine the cat indoors during the recovery period.